phetsims/phet-info/checklists/code-review-checklist.md

 various features, not all are always include.
 Ignore sections that do not apply.

 ### General
-- [ ] Are accessibility features integrated well into the code.
+- [ ] Are accessibility features integrated well into the code?
 They should be added in a maintainable way, even if that requires upfront refactoring.

 ### Alternative Input
 - [ ] Does the sim pass an accessibility fuzz test? (run with query parameters `fuzzBoard&ea`)